Reviews You Can Rely On

 All of the vacuums come with detachable batteries.
 Additional battery packs can be purchased to help clean the whole house without stopping to recharge.
 Some batteries are easier to find than others, so we recommend double-checking before purchasing.
 Unfortunately, lithium-ion batteries are not cheap and can cost more than a hundred dollars, depending on the brand.

-A final hopeful note: Freedom from heavy corded models means that many people on our team find themselves cleaning more frequently and in shorter stints, integrating cordless stick vacuums seamlessly into their daily lives.
+A final hopeful note: Freedom from heavy corded models means that many people on our team find themselves cleaning more frequently and in shorter stints, integrating lightweight stick vacuums seamlessly into their daily lives.
 With much lighter weights and nimble maneuverability, ditching the cord is such a freeing experience that we suspect you'll never want to be tethered again.

 How To Choose The Right Cordless Stick Vacuum